FAQ: The Carbon Border Adjustment Mechanism (CBAM)

 The alternative methods mentioned above include using the default values which are published by the European Commission.

 Note that default values may be higher than actual emissions, and importers will have to pay that price.
-There are therefore substantial potential gains to applying rigorous strategy and carbon accounting to evidence lower supply chain emissions.
+There are, therefore, substantial potential gains to applying rigorous strategy and carbon accounting to evidence lower supply chain emissions.
+For complex goods, if you have actual values for the production process but lack data for a specific precursor, you can use actual values for the process and default values for that precursor.

 TOP ↑